pulibrary/bibdata/docs/location_changes.md

 6. If in step 2 you stopped the workers then start the workers:
     - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_staging -u pulsys -m shell -a "sudo service bibdata-workers start"`.
 (Ignore the console error for the bibdata staging web servers.
 They don't run the worker service.)

+7. Deploy orangelight
+   or
+   ssh in one of the [orangelight staging VMs](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/orangelight#L37-L38) and run the rake task to clear the cache:
+   `cd /opt/orangelight/current`
+   `bundle exec rake cache:clear`

 ## 3. Update Bibdata QA

 1. Deploy your branch on qa and follow the steps to make sure that nothing is breaking the tables.